fhswf/MLPro-Int-OpenML/README.md

 <img src="https://github.com/fhswf/MLPro-Int-OpenML/blob/main/doc/logo/original/logo.png?raw=True" align="right" width="40%"/>

 # MLPro-Int-OpenML - Integration of OpenML into MLPro
-Welcome to MLPro-Int-OpenML, an extension to MLPro to integrate the OpenML package.
+Welcome to MLPro-Int-OpenML, an extension to MLPro to integrate the OpenML data provider.
 MLPro is a middleware framework for standardized machine learning in Python.
 It is developed by the South Westphalia University of Applied Sciences, Germany, and provides standards, templates, and processes for hybrid machine learning applications.
 OpenML, in turn,